you-n-g/simplegpt.nvim/README.md

 SimpleGPT aims to solve this problem.
 - 🍰 It only provides the core feature to chat in an existing buffer.
 The chat will be organized by emoji like 👤(user), 🤖(AI), 💻(system).
    and only one customizable shortcut, which is `<LocalLeader>gc` (to trigger chat completion or stop the chat completion stream).
+You can edit your conversation like a normal buffer and continue chat completion freely.
 - 🦾 It supports all kinds of LLMs, including reasoning models.
 It's backend is based on [yetone/avante.nvim](https://github.com/yetone/avante.nvim), which supports a wide range of LLMs.

 What's more!